FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

   - Type: URL
   - Description: Optional attribute for retrieva of an nmrML document.
 Usefull when the document has been retrieved from a public database.
   - XML: @accession_url
-- id
-  - Type: string
-  - Description: An optional ID for the nmrML document.
-  - XML: @id

 ### QuantifiedCompound [_ChemicalCompound_]